10 Things to Do in Boston in October

 Boston Tea Party Museum| ©Robert Linsdell

-The Boston Tea Party Museum documents the history of the city and its leading role in the independence and creation of the United States.
+The Boston Tea Party Museum documents the history of the city and its prominent role in the independence and creation of the United States.

-The city of Boston, being one of the oldest cities in the United States, founded in 1630 and having been under British colonial rule for so long, has a lot of history to tell.
+As one of the oldest cities in the United States, founded in 1630 and having been under British colonial rule for so long, Boston has a lot of history to tell.

-While this museum can be visited throughout the year, it is best to visit in the month of October for two reasons: the first is that you are assured of fewer crowds, so you can tour at your leisure, and the second is that the weather is not hot and not cold, which makes the experience more rewarding.
+Although this museum can be visited throughout the year, it is best to visit in October for two reasons: first, you are sure to find fewer crowds, so you can explore at your leisure, and second, the weather is neither hot nor cold, making for a more enjoyable experience.

 Details of interest